 One bill would be for grid upkeep.
 Another bill would come from your electric provider of choice.
 Although the majority of Nevada voted for question 3 in 2016 many are unsure now.
 After further speculation, many aren’t sure that question 3 is the right move.
 To better determine where you stand we have gathered arguments from both sides of the debate.

 Question 3 Might Undermine Nevada’s Renewable Energy Goals.
 One of the biggest fears is that it might hinder Nevada from meeting its renewable energy goals.
 They fear that competition wouldn’t guarantee quality metering policies.

 If Question 3 is passed, NV Energy would most likely no longer be involved in the generation of electricity and would no longer be able to uphold AB 405.
 Although it is theorized that the new utilities could be forced by legislation or the PUCN to give customers net metering, this is still up in the air.
 Question 3 does not require new utilities entering the market to allow net metering.

 Question 3 Would Benefit Large Corporations Instead Of Residential Customers

 The fact that question 3 has gotten most of its support from billionaires makes many wary of their motives.
 Many fear that large corporations such as casinos would benefit far more than the average citizen.

-States that adopted deregulation in the 1990’s had a steep learning curve.
-In theory, competition sounded great, but when Enron bit off more then it could chew it created a large mess that taxpayers had to clean up.
-Those opposed to question three would like to avoid making the same mistakes.
+States that adopted deregulation in the 1990s had a steep learning curve.
+In theory, competition sounded great, but when Enron bit off more than it could chew it created a large mess that taxpayers had to clean up.
+Those opposed would like to avoid making the same mistakes.